 What is an REO?

+REO is short for Real Estate Owned.
+These are homes that have completed the foreclosure process which the bank or mortage company presently possesses.
+This differs from a property up for foreclosure auction.
 If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
-You must also be able to pay with cash in hand.
-And on top of all that, you'll receive the property completely as is.
-That possibly will consist of standing liens and even current denizens that need to be put out.
+You must also be willing to pay with cash in hand.
+And on top of all that, you'll accept the property completely as is.
+That might comprise standing liens and even current tenants that may require removal.

-Prepared to make an offer?
+Time to make an offer?